numirias/pytest-json-report/README.md

 $ cat results.json
 [{"path": "tests/test_app.py", "line": 17, "domain": "TestMain.test_main", ...}, {...}, ...]
 ```
 By default, the report is saved in `.report.json`.
-The plugin provides these switches:
+Also, these switches are available:

 ```
 $ pytest -h